 What is the impact of the activity?
 Waste generation - Will this activity lead to the production of waste?
 Note: If the answer is yes, select negative.
-Additional information: Negative Have you considered how to reduce waste through demand management and re-use strategies which support the circular economy?
+Additional information: No Impact Have you considered how to reduce waste through demand management and re-use strategies which support the circular economy?
 Waste Management - Is waste going to be managed in a responsible, sustainable way?
 Note: If the answer is yes, select positive.
-Negotivo Additional information: Negative Will waste be monitored?
+No bear out Additional information: No Impact Will waste be monitored?
 What recycling provisions are there?
 Will any waste be sent to landfill?